Thanks to the implementation of name checks when we send money, these errors should be less of a problem than they used to be.

 When there's a dispute

-Now, however, if the bank can't reclaim the funds straight away, they must launch an investigation and report back to the person who made the payment within 20 days.
+If the bank can't reclaim the funds straight away, they should launch an investigation and report back to the person who made the payment within 20 days.

 The bank must also let us know about the options available to us should it look like they can't recover the money.

-In some cases this won't be as bad as it sounds.
+In many cases, this won't be as bad as it sounds.
 Banks investigating payments made in error aren't supposed to be able to remove disputed funds from an account if it would put the recipient into unauthorised overdraft, for example.

 Unfortunately, that remains the case if the reason the recipient would go into overdraft is because they knew the money wasn't theirs but spent it anyway.

-In cases such as these, one of the options available to us is taking the recipient to court.
+In circumstances such as these, one of the options available to us is taking the recipient to court.

 How to prevent transfer disasters